 Best Soundbars Android Central 2020

 Soundbars have come a long way in the last few years.
-While full-sized speakers will still sound better — sound needs space, after all — soundbars sound great for their size.
-That size also requires a smaller footprint in your living room and with something like the Sonos Beam, you will get great sound without a head-scratching installation process, and more.
+While full-sized speakers will still sound better — sound needs space, after all — soundbars are great for their size.
+That size also requires a smaller footprint in your living room, so it's great for people who want to save space.
+With something like the Sonos Beam, you'll get great sound without a head-scratching installation process, and more.
 There are other great soundbars available, and we have detailed some of the best options for your home.

 - Best Overall: Sonos Beam Smart TV Sound Bar

-- Best for most people: Bose Solo 5 TV
+- Best for Bose Fans: Bose Solo 5 TV

-- Best for small spaces: Polk Audio MagniFi Mini Soundbar
+- Best for Amazon Integration: Polk Audio Command Bar

-- Best for Samsung TVs: Samsung Harman Kardon HW-Q60R Soundbar
+- Best for Samsung TVs: Samsung Harman Kardon HW-Q70R Soundbar

 Best Overall: Sonos Beam Smart TV Sound Bar

 With the Sonos Beam, you get a superb TV soundbar with some basic smarts.
 The Sonos Beam connects to your TV with HDMI-ARC, or with the included HDMI-to-Optical adapter.
-It only supports Alexa right now, but Google Assistant integration is coming at some point.
+A recent update has brought the ability for integration between Sonos products and Google Assistant.
 You can control your TV with your voice if your TV supports HDMI-CEC, which most modern sets do.
 Controlling your TV with your voice isn't a replacement for a remote, but it's an excellent option.

-Sonos' ecosystem is attractive because of how easy it is to add more of their speakers and create a surround system.
+Sonos' ecosystem is attractive because of how easy it is to add more of its speakers to create a surround system.
+And as for connections, you'll get a single HDMI port, a single Ethernet port, and the standard AC power input.
 You can start with the Sonos Beam and have a great soundbar.
 A few months later, you can pick up a couple of Sonos One speakers to add more channels.
 Or, you can buy a Sonos 5.1 kit with everything you need.

 - Amazon Alexa built-in